-I am stoked to be reviewing the new Osprey Aether AG 70 Liter Backpack because I’ve been using Osprey backpacks for nearly ten years now and I absolutely love their stuff.
+I am truly, very excited to be reviewing the new Osprey Aether 70 Liter Backpack because I’ve been using Osprey backpacks for nearly ten years now and I absolutely love their stuff.

 I am extremely impressed with Osprey’s products and I doubt I will ever buy a none-Osprey pack.
 Recently, the good folks at Osprey got in touch and asked me if I would like to review the brand spanking new Osprey Aether AG 70 Liter Backpack.